The Multiverse in an Inverted Island: Entanglement Island from Surrounding Collapsing Bubbles

-On the other hand, if we vary $\partial \Sigma'$ in the $\pm k$ direction, $\delta S_{\rm bulk}$ receives a contribution from partner modes, depicted by red arrows in Fig.~\ref{fig:Sigma}.
+On the other hand, if we vary $\partial \Sigma'$ in the $\pm k$ direction, $\delta S_{\rm bulk}$ receives a contribution from the partner modes, depicted by red arrows in Fig.~\ref{fig:Sigma}.
 If $\partial \Sigma'$ is far from the domain wall, this contribution is small, so that $\partial \Sigma'$ remains trapped at the quantum level:\ $\Theta_{k,l} < 0$.
-However, if $\partial \Sigma'$ is moved toward the domain wall, it becomes enhanced because the partner modes are squeezed there.
+However, if $\partial \Sigma'$ is moved toward the null surface to which the domain wall asymptotes, $x^+ = t_\infty$, the contribution becomes enhanced because the partner modes are squeezed there.

-To estimate the size of this effect, we note that the domain wall moves almost at the speed of light at late times.
-Denoting the location of the domain wall and light ray at a given $t$ by $r_{\rm w}(t)$ and $r_{\rm l}(t)$, respectively, we find that for $r_{\rm w} \sim r_{\rm l} \sim r$,